 - Chronic disease

 - Chronic pain

-The virtual workshops meet once a week for six weeks and last approximately two hours.
-The programs – taught worldwide – were originally developed at Stanford University Patient Education and Research Center.
+The virtual or in person workshops meet once a week for six weeks and last approximately 2.5 hours.
+The programs are a Self-Management Resource Program with the SMRC.

 During the workshop, participants will learn a variety of tools to help them feel better and enjoy life.
 To register for an upcoming workshop, contact a program navigator at 239-343-9264.

 Sharon Krispinsky, BSN, RN, CDE, is the Chronic Health Program Coordinator for Lee Health.
 Some Information on this page is adapted from the HIV Self-Management Education program offered by the Self-Management Resource Center.
 For more information, log on to www.selfmanagmentresource.com